 Never publish your prices before communicating the value of your product first.
 You have to put the price into context.

 If I say the price for the loaf of bread I’m selling is $50, it seems expensive.
-If I had communicated first that it was hand-made from fair trade organic wheat and rye by Angelina Jolie herself, the $50 price tag would not seem that steep anymore.
+If I had first communicated first that it was handmade from fair-trade organic wheat and rye by Angelina Jolie, the $50 price tag wouldn’t seem that steep anymore.